bookofproofs/bookofproofs.github.io/_sources/history/17th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Verbiest/">Ferdinand Verbiest</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Angeli/">Evangelista Torricelli</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Angeli/">Stefano degli Angeli</a>
-: An Italian scientist who was the first man to create a sustained vacuum and to discover the principle of a barometer.
-He also achieved some important results in the development of the calculus.
+: An Italian Italian mathematician who worked on infinitesimals and used them to study spirals, parabolas and hyperbolas.

 ### 1624
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Guarini/">Guarino Guarini</a>